-The full version history of development of mloc is contained in the text file “mloc_version_history.txt” in the directory mloc_directory/mloc_src/.
-The entries since the last version update are reproduced here, in reverse chronological order, along with any notes about changes to other elements of the distribution.
+The full version history of development of mloc is contained in the text file mloc_version_history.txt in the directory mloc_directory/mloc_src/.
+Recent entries are reproduced here, in reverse chronological order, along with any notes about changes to other elements of the distribution.

 2020/6/24: I added some logic in mloc.f90 to handle the case of a missing mloc.conf file more gracefully, and also added a mechanism to try to ensure that new users edit the sample file before running mloc.
 There’s a new keyword “SAMPLE” in the first line of the example file, with a reminder to edit the other keywords. mloc won’t run unless that line is deleted.